-If you are a medical school applicant, current medical student, or recent graduate, COVID-19 probably changed the course of plans, which were years in the making.
+If you’re applying to medical school, are a current medical student, or recently graduated, COVID-19 has gotten in the way of your plans.
+The pandemic has forced many individuals to rearrange their schedules.
 Restrictions and limitations may have materialized in canceled clinical training, a halt in education, canceled exams, and, at the very worst, failure to meet application requirements for medical school or residency.

 The Association of American Medical Colleges and the National Resident Matching Program responded to each of the above scenarios by relaxing application requirements and extending deadlines.
 Unfortunately, these organizations may not make such exceptions in the future, meaning you’ll have to find ways to fill up those blank spaces in your experience.